 Quite!
 Here is what else Honda have to say about it:

-Now that we have a rough idea about the principles of electricity we can tackle the next bewildering topic: wiring diagrams.
-As we shall see, these are not as confusing as they first appear.
-I’ve created a colourised version of the black and white wiring diagram contained in the C90-Z2 owners manual to make it a bit easier to follow:
+Now that we have a rudimentary idea on the basics of electricity we can tackle the next topic: wiring diagrams.
+At first glance these diagrams can appear impenetrable but, as we shall see, they can be broken down into simpler sections and are not as confusing as they first appear.
+I’ve created a colourised version wiring diagram contained in the C90-Z2 owners manual to make it a bit easier to follow:

-The trick to reading these diagrams is to understand that they describe several separate subsystems.
-In the case of the C90z2 there are three:
+The trick to reading these diagrams is to think of them as describing several separate subsystems.
+In the case of the 6v C90s there are three:

-The components are connected to the harness using either plastic connector blocks, like the one on the ignition switch, or with bullet connectors.
+The components are connected to the harness using either plastic connector blocks, like the one on the ignition switch, or with bullet connectors (see picture on the right, below).

 The bullet connectors are shown with this symbol on the diagram:

-Honda generally matches the colour of the wires in the harness to the corresponding wire on the component that it connects to.
-Where that is not possible they tend to place a small plastic tube on the end of one of the wires that shows the correct wire colour.
-There is an example in the ignition system where the green wire from the contact breaker is connected to a blue wire on the condenser (you can see the blue collar at the end of the green wire in the diagram).
+Honda generally matches the colour of the wires in the harness to the corresponding wire on the component that it connects with.
+Where that is not possible they usually place a small plastic tube on the end of one of the wires to indicate the colour of the wire it connects to.
+An example of this is in the ignition system shown above, where the green wire going to the contact breaker is connected to a blue wire on the condenser (you can see the blue collar at the end of the green wire in the diagram).

-Needless to say there are exceptions to this rule, for example the red wire that goes to the ignition switch is joined inside the harness to the black and white wire going to the ignition coil.
+Needless to say there are exceptions to this rule, for example the red wire that goes to the ignition switch on the c90z models is joined inside the harness to the black and white wire going to the ignition coil.
 Why is the wire to the ignition coil not also red?
-Who knows...
+Probably because Honda used the same ignition coil on other models with different wiring, but who knows for sure...

 Electrical components generally need to be connected to a power source and to earth (the positive and negative terminals of the battery respectively) so that current will flow through them.
 As was common practice at the time, rather than connect each electrical component to the negative battery terminal using a wire, Honda connected the negative terminal of the battery to the frame allowing them to use the frame and engine as a path to earth, thereby eliminating a lot of wiring.
 This symbol is used when the a component is earthed via the frame or engine: